Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Conclusions and Remarks

 \section{Conclusions and Remarks}

 The soft-wall AdS/QCD with IR-deformed 5D metric was shown to provide a consistent prediction for the mass spectra of all light resonance mesons \cite{Sui:2009xe} except for the lightest ground state scalar meson, while it is very crucial to understand the property of the lightest ground state scalar meson as it codes the information of dynamically spontaneous chiral symmetry breaking mechanism\cite{DW}.
-This comes to our main motivation to explore an alternative IR-modified soft-wall AdS/QCD model in the present paper.
-Also as the IR-deformed 5D metric causes an inconvenience for studying the finite temperature effects due to a complicated dilaton solution\cite{finite T 1,finite T 2,finite T 3,finite T 4}, it motivates us to make a scaling transformation to convert the IR-deformed 5D metric back to the original 5D AdS/CFT metric, and attribute its effects into a new bulk holographic QCD model based on the soft-wall AdS/QCD with the IR-modified 5D mass and IR-modified quartic interaction.
+This comes to our main motivation to explore an alternative IR-improved soft-wall AdS/QCD model in the present paper.
+Also as the IR-deformed 5D metric causes an inconvenience for studying the finite temperature effects due to a complicated dilaton solution\cite{finite T 1,finite T 2,finite T 3,finite T 4}, it motivates us to make a scaling transformation to convert the IR-deformed 5D metric back to the original 5D AdS/CFT metric, and attribute its effects into the IR-improved soft-wall AdS/QCD model with the IR-modified 5D conformal mass and IR-modified quartic interaction.